 We can’t all build orphanages or adopt a child that has no home.
-However if you start small, with a stranger, a neighbour, messenger at work or even a friend who seems lost, you will find that by the time of you leave this earth, you have changed the world in your own little way.
+However, if you start small, with a stranger, a neighbor, messenger at work or even a friend who seems lost, you will find that by the time of you leave this earth, you have changed the world in your own little way.

 For everything that doesn’t sit well with you in your society, be that change that you want to see.

 If you feel your time with 40 40 has impacted on your life and you also want to share with the world, click to download the interview questions, answer them as honestly as possible and email the answers to [email protected] Attach a picture of you having fun with the kids at the orphanage if you can.
 Thanks and may the force be strong with all of you 🙂